jwg4/exact_cover/README.md

 This is telling us that the 0th row (i.e. A), the 2nd row (i.e. C), and the 3rd row (i.e. D) together form an exact cover.

+See the file examples.md for more detailed examples of use.

 Implementation Overview
 -----------------------